List of prisons in the United Kingdom: United Kingdom prisoner categories and establishment types

 More can be found here: Prisoner security categories in the United Kingdom.

 Prisons and Young Offender Institutions

+England and Wales (His Majesty's Prison Service)

 HMP The Verne is now acting as a public sector category C prison.

 Former prisons

 Northern Ireland (Northern Ireland Prison Service)

 The following table lists the three active prisons in Northern Ireland.
 All three are operated by the Northern Ireland Prison Service.
 There is also a Juvenile Justice Centre, located in Bangor, County Down, which is operated by the Youth Justice Agency.
-It is also used as a prison officer training centre.